 All patients should be given clear and explicit information about their drugs, including the importance of timely prescription renewal and adherence to therapy, how to recognize adverse effects, and when to contact their physician.
 Research is seeking plasma biomarkers that may predict which patients might respond best to which drug or drug combination.

-Diuretics (see Oral Diuretics for Hypertension) are given to all patients with symptomatic systolic dysfunction and current or previous volume overload; dose is adjusted to the lowest dose that stabilizes weight and relieves symptoms.
+Diuretics (see Table 4: Oral Diuretics for Hypertension) are given to all patients with symptomatic systolic dysfunction and current or previous volume overload; dose is adjusted to the lowest dose that stabilizes weight and relieves symptoms.
 Loop diuretics are typically preferred.
 Furosemide is used most often, usually starting at 40 mg po once/day, increased up to about 60 mg bid if needed based on response and renal function.
 Bumetanide is an alternative.
 In refractory cases, furosemide 40 to 160 mg IV, ethacrynic acid 50 to 100 mg IV, bumetanide 0.5 to 2 mg po or 0.5 to 1.0 mg IV, or metolazone 2.5 to 10 mg po may have an additive effect.
 IV infusion of furosemide (5 to 10 mg/h) may be helpful in selected patients with severe edema.
 Loop diuretics (particularly when used with metolazone) may cause hypovolemia with hypotension, hyponatremia, hypomagnesemia, and severe hypokalemia.
 The dose of diuretic required acutely can usually be gradually reduced; the target is the lowest dose that maintains stable weight and controls symptoms.
 When HF improves, the diuretic may be stopped if other drugs improve heart function and relieve HF symptoms.
 Using larger than required doses of diuretics lowers CO, impairs renal function, causes hypokalemia, and increases mortality.
 Serum electrolytes and renal function are monitored, initially daily (when diuretics are given IV) and subsequently as needed, particularly after a dose increase.

 A K-sparing diuretic, either spironolactone or eplerenone (which are aldosterone antagonists), can be added to offset the K-losing effects of higher-dose loop diuretics.
 Hyperkalemia may result, especially when ACE inhibitors or ARBs are also taken, so electrolytes must still be monitored, especially during a dehydrating illness that could cause renal dysfunction.
 These drugs may have particular benefit in chronic RV failure, in which hepatic congestion results in elevated aldosterone levels as its metabolism is reduced.